 The mission of academic and research librarians is to enable teaching, learning, and research.
 Along with serving current faculty, researchers, and students (especially graduate students), these librarians also serve the general public, to whom academic and research libraries are often open.
 Finally, academic and research librarians are committed to faculty, researchers, and students of the future, who depend on the responsible collection, curation, and preservation of materials over time.
 Read more...

 Documentary filmmakers have created, through their professional associations, a clear,

 easy to understand statement of fair and reasonable approaches to fair use.
 Download this useful handbook, written by veteran filmmakers to help other filmmakers understand some instances where using copyrighted material without clearance is considered fair use.
-Click here for the full report & here for a list of authors and endorsers of the Statement.
+Click here for the full report.
 Read more...

 This document is a code of best practices that helps creators, online providers, copyright holders, and others interested in the making of online video interpret the copyright doctrine of fair use.
 Fair use is the right to use copyrighted material without permission or payment under some circumstances.
 This is a guide to current acceptable practices, drawing on the actual activities of creators, as discussed among other places in the study Recut, Reframe, Recycle: Quoting Copyrighted Material in User-Generated Video and backed by the judgment of a national panel of experts.
 It also draws, by way of analogy, upon the professional judgment and experience of documentary filmmakers, whose own code of best practices has been recognized throughout the film and television businesses.
 Read more...